Impact of Resonant Compton Scattering on Magnetar X-Ray Polarization with QED Vacuum Resonance

 \subsection{Resonant Compton Scattering Formalism}

 In the outer magnetosphere, photons are scattered by electrons mainly through RCS.
-For a magnetar with dipole field $B_\mathrm{p}$ and twist parameter $\xi_\tau$ (see Eq.\eqref{ma}), RCS occurs at the radius (neglecting the motion of electrons; see below)
+For a magnetar with dipole field $B_\mathrm{p}$ and twist parameter $\xi_\tau$ (see {Eq.~}\eqref{ma}), RCS occurs at the radius (neglecting the motion of electrons; see below)

 where $F(\theta) = \left(1 - \frac{3}{4} \sin^2\theta\right)^{1/6}$.
-Given that the Landau level lifetime of gyrating electrons is much shorter than the cyclotron period \citep{Fernandez2011}, electrons can be assumed to remain in the ground state, rendering individual scatterings effectively elastic in the electron rest frame (ERF).
+Given that the Landau level lifetime of gyrating electrons is much shorter than the cyclotron period \citep{Fernandez2011}, electrons can be assumed to remain in the ground state, rendering individual scattering {events} effectively elastic in the electron rest frame (ERF).
 We neglect non-resonant scattering and recoil in this work.